 - not conduct any animal testing

-- not have any other companies test on their behalf
+- not have any other companies conduct animal testing on their behalf

 - ensure that their raw ingredients aren’t tested on animals

-- refuse to sell their products in Mainland China, due to their testing policies
+- refuse to sell their products in Mainland China, due to their post-market testing policies

 There are a few different certifications from organisations like Leaping Bunny and Peta that can assure to different levels that a brand is cruelty-free, but I’ll break these down in a separate post – I don’t want to make things too complicated!

-This list is also exclusive to makeup brands at Superdrug; I’ll be covering other stores and product types in future posts, so stay tuned for those!
+This list is also exclusive to makeup brands at Superdrug; I’ll be covering other stores in future posts, so stay tuned for those!

 Makeup Brands at Superdrug that ARE Cruelty-Free: